NFL Betting Strategy

 Reverse Line Movement

 We also touched on this in our fading the public article, but it bears repeating in this space.
 There are few better opportunities in larger markets, such as NFL sides, totals, and moneylines than reverse line movement situations.
 It’s basically a perfect storm of +EV for NFL bettors.
+Various NFL line movement strategies are one of the most profitable betting strategies across many sports.

 Reverse line movement occurs when the public is heavily invested on side or total, but the sharp bettors have gone the opposite direction.
 Instead of the line moving in response to the massive public betting action or simply not moving at all – it moves in favor of the sharp action.